Naveed89-tech/new_agency_home_page/README.md

 ### What i have learnt?

 - During Developing this project,the most difficult situation arise when i start using CSS Grids, variable and custom media queries.
-  -For using grids, it was difficult to use minimum css custom properties as well as responsive ones.
+- For using grids, it was difficult to use minimum css custom properties as well as responsive ones.
-  -Custom queries done with custom coding and most common device sizes.
+- Custom queries done with custom coding and most common device sizes.
 The project support upto 280px device size.

 ### Screenshot